 While you could toss any tire set onto your RV and probably get through a trip or two, they will give out, often with serious consequences if they cannot withstand the load they are under.

-To avoid disastrous accidents from tire blowouts that could put your family and others in harm’s way, as well as cause major damage to your RV, you must know how to choose the best tires and know when to replace them.
+To avoid disastrous accidents from tire blowouts that could put your family and others in harm’s way and cause major damage to your RV, you must know how to choose the best tires and when to replace them.

 The Differences Between P Tires, LT Tires, and ST Tires

-When buying tires, the first thing you must understand is the ratings, so you know which line to select before narrowing down which brand and specific tire size and type for your camper.
+When buying tires, you must first understand the ratings so you know which line to select before narrowing down which brand and specific tire size and type for your camper.

 P Tires stand for passenger tires, which are rated to handle the weight loads of standard passenger cars like sedans.